2454511550Lin/2454511550Lin.github.io/index.md

 ## About Me

+I am a first-year Ph.D. student at The Scripps Research Institute in Chemical and Biological Sciences.

-I expect to receive my Master of Science in Engineering in Computer Graphics and Game Technology from the University of Pennsylvania in May 2025.
-Here I am supervised by Professor [Lingjie Liu](https://lingjie0206.github.io/).
+Previously, I received my Master's in Computer Graphics and Game Technology from the University of Pennsylvania, where I was supervised by Professor [Lingjie Liu](https://lingjie0206.github.io/).
 Before that, I received Bachelor of Science in Computer Science (with Honors) and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory ([MLOPT](https://mlopt.ece.wisc.edu/)) Research Group and advised by Professor [Ramya Korlakai Vinayak](https://ramyakv.github.io/), Professor [Matthew L. Malloy](https://www.mattmalloy.org/), and Professor [Steven J. Schrodi](https://genetics.wisc.edu/staff/schrodi-steven/).

 ## Research interests ##

+**AI for Life Science**:
+I am passionate about using AI to address life science challenges.
+Check out our ongoing research on <a href="https://openreview.net/forum?id=HObGjRkXOAY&noteId=rx-xx8Wpak9">[Preprint'21]</a>, which looks into the interpretability of neural networks in predicting diabetes in mice.
+My most recent work involves developing a high-throughput ML system for malaria detection during my internship at [Cephla](https://cephla.com/).

 **Safe and Robust ML**: Safety and robustness entail the model's resilience against adversarial attacks, unanticipated scenarios, and data inconsistencies.
 My research endeavors include methods such as uncertainty estimation, calibration, and Out-of-Distribution detection to enhance the safety and robustness of ML systems.
 Relevant publications are listed below:

 * Threshold-Based Auto-Labeling: [[NeurIPS'23]](https://arxiv.org/abs/2211.12620)
 * Human-in-the-Loop Out-of-Distribution Detection: [[ICML'22]](https://drive.google.com/file/d/15HKqge8mfjgapdw6knGMEMEDflsKHlvP/view), [[AISTATS'24]](https://ramyakv.github.io/OOD_FPR_Guarantee_2024.pdf)
 * Confidence Regions for Multinomial Parameters: [[ISIT'22]](https://arxiv.org/abs/2202.08180?context=math.IT)

-**AI in Biomedical Research**:
-I am passionate about using AI to address biomedical and healthcare challenges.
-Check out our ongoing research on <a href="https://openreview.net/forum?id=HObGjRkXOAY&noteId=rx-xx8Wpak9">[Preprint'21]</a> which looks into the interpretability of neural networks in predicting diabetes in mice.
-My most recent work involves developing a high-throughput ML system for malaria detection during my internship at [Cephla](https://cephla.com/).

-**Quantifying Uncertainty in Neural Rendering**:
-Neural rendering often leaves questions about the reliability of its reconstructions.
-Incorporating uncertainty estimation ensures that the results are quantifiably trustworthy.
-My focus is on infusing Bayesian statistics into neural rendering.
-Check out our latest work in Gaussian Splatting <a href="https://timsong412.github.io/HDGS-ProjPage/">[Preprint'24].

 ##  Publications